Skip to content

 • Pays out to 90+ countries through local bank rails instead of international wires.
 The cost difference is dramatic: a $200 payout through SWIFT costs $15-40 in wire fees plus intermediary charges.
 Through Inpay the same payout costs $2-4 at 1% and arrives the same day.
 At scale this saves thousands monthly.

-• 0% chargeback liability is structural, not contractual.
+• 0% chargeback liability is structural.
 Bank-to-bank transfers have no chargeback mechanism.
 Card networks let players dispute charges for 120+ days.
 Once an Inpay payout settles, it's settled.
 No disputes, no liability, no reserve held against potential chargebacks.

 • Bootstrapped to EUR 60.1M revenue and EUR 13.0M EBITDA without outside funding.
 No VC exit timeline, no growth-at-all-costs pressure.
 A quarter of the Power50 use them.
 When a company this size has no outside investors, every dollar of growth came from operators paying for a service they kept using.